alexKotz-koz/CPBS-7712_De-Novo-Genome-Assembly-and-Alignment/README.md

-# Query Sequence Finder
+# De Novo Genome Assembly and Alignment
 > Goal: Find the longest contig that contains a query sequence given a set of next generation sequence reads.

 **The assignment for this homework:** _Create a program that takes as input the set of all next-generation sequencing reads identified in a sample and an initial query sequence and returns the largest sequence contig that can be constructed from the reads that contains the initial query sequence._

 The outline of this project is as follows:
 - Read in a set of next generation sequence (NGS) reads and a query sequence.
-    - Strengths and limitations
 - Break each of the NGS sequence reads into k-mers (all possible substrings of length k that are contained in a string).
 - Construct a [De Bruijn Graph](https://en.wikipedia.org/wiki/De_Bruijn_graph) using the prefix and suffix of each k-mer.
 [Concept Overview](https://www.youtube.com/watch?v=TNYZZKrjCSk&list=PL2mpR0RYFQsBiCWVJSvVAO3OJ2t7DzoHA&index=51).
 - Construct contigs (contiguous sequences) by following all possible paths through the De Brujin Graph.